openstack/trove/doc/source/admin/building_guest_images.rst

     is created and registered in Glance automatically, unless it's disabled by setting ``TROVE_ENABLE_IMAGE_BUILD=false`` in devstack local.conf file.

+    Since Yoga release, Trove sets default use_nova_server_config_drive to ``False``.
+This change will break instance provisioning in some cases.
+    To avoid that, make sure your ``DIB_CLOUD_INIT_DATASOURCES`` environment contains ``OpenStack`` to configure cloud-init to use metadata serivce.
+    If cloud-init still doesn't inject files after changing the environment, please ask your IaaS provider admin to enable OpenStack metadata service.

 High Level Overview of a Trove Guest Instance
 =============================================